We want you to be confident about your purchase from us. We use this clear and specific grading system to ensure that you know what to expect:

 Restoration: An item has significant flaws but its historical value merits an investment.

 All items are steamed, inside and out, prior to dispatch.
 Unlike some abrasive cleaners, steam is both penetrating and gentle at the same time.
 By effectively rehydrating and breaking the bonds of muck and dirt, it's highly effective at spot-cleaning and deodorising without rough treatment.
 Many manufacturers are now building steam technology into their latest washing machines and dryers.
-Frequent dry cleaning can be unkind to vintage natural fibres, and hence we recommend dry cleaning to remove very stubborn stains and marks only.
+We recommend dry cleaning before storing items out of season, e.g. when putting overcoats away at the end of winter / spring.